• Skip to primary navigation

 • Oil your grill grates- Avoid mangling your burgers by starting with clean, oiled grates.
 You can oil them by spraying with cooking spray (BEFORE lighting the grill), or using a paper towel soaked in vegetable oil to wipe them down (my preferred method).

 • Flip once- The key to getting those lovely grill marks is to only flip the burgers once.
 Allow them to cook undisturbed for several minutes before flipping.
+They should loosen from the grill easily once they're seared.

 • Never press burgers down- Nothing hurts me more than watching someone press their spatula into a burger patty and seeing all those delicious juices run out.
 Please, if you disregard all my other advice, DON’T DO THIS.
 We want all those juices in our burgers, not at the bottom of the grill.